 Barry is a member of the Chartered Institute of Fundraising, a Fellow and Vice-President of the Society of Antiquaries of Scotland and a trustee of the St Johnstone Community Trust.
 He is also a member of the Guildry Incorporation of Dundee and of the Bonnetmakers and Dyers Crafts in the city.

-Sophie McKinlay became Director of Programme in 2016.
-In this role Sophie is responsible for the strategic leadership of the public programme, which builds upon the vision for V&A Dundee and fulfils the museum’s mission and objectives.
+Caroline Grewar is Director of Programme.
+In this role Caroline is responsible for the strategic leadership of the public programme, which builds upon the vision for V&A Dundee and fulfils the museum’s mission and objectives.
 Key to this ambition is the close working relationships between the Exhibitions and Learning teams, resulting in an integrated public programme which contributes to an inspiring future vision for the museum.

 As Director of Operations, Christian is in charge of the commercial development of the museum, front of house teams, as well as maintenance of the building.